This section will help you to manage asthma in children aged 5-11 years.

 It is useful to check FeNO at this point, to see if the dose of medication is working.
 A low or normal reading suggests that there is no untreated inflammation present.
 Consider other causes for the symptoms.
 A high reading suggests untreated inflammation.

-Check adherence, technique and then consider stepping up treatment if appropriate.
-You can consider starting the child on a paediatric low dose maintenance and reliever therapy regime (MART).
+You can then consider stepping up treatment if appropriate, to a paediatric low dose maintenance and reliever therapy regime (MART).
 Explain how MART works to both the child and their family and if you are sure that they understand, then you can prescribe an ICS and Formoterol combination inhaler.

 If you do not think the child can manage a MART regime, then you can keep them on their ICS and SABA regime and add an 8-12 week trial of a leukotriene receptor agonist (LTRA, also known as Montelukast) instead.